Nowy Sącz Ghetto: Ghetto history

 Dispossessed Jews were resettled to Nowy Sącz in several major deportation actions from the neighbouring towns of Muszyna, Krynica (1,000–1,200), Piwniczna, but also from Łódź, Sieradz, Kraków, Lwów and Bielsko.
-The ghetto formation was pronounced by Hamann in June 1941 at which time a 2–3 metre wall was erected along its perimeter, although the ghetto zone existed already since 12 July 1940.
-It consisted of two interconnected parts of the city centre, both very small.
-One of them, around Kazimierza Wielkiego Street by the castle, and the second one on the other side of the river, in the so-called Piekło neighbourhood across the Lwowska Street bridge.
-Some 12,000 Jews were forced to relocate there.
-In the following months, more Jews were resettled to Nowy Sącz from the General Government and territories of Poland annexed by Nazi Germany; forced by the SS to subsist on little to nothing in extremely overcrowded conditions.
+Hamann proclaimed the ghetto's formation in June 1941, at which time a 2–3 metre wall was erected along its perimeter.

+However, the ghetto zone already existed, having been established on 12 July 1940.
+This zone consisted of two interconnected areas of the city centre, both very small.
+The first zone was established around Kazimierza Wielkiego Street by the castle, and the second one was on the other side of the river, in the so-called Piekło neighbourhood across the Lwowska Street bridge.
+Some 12,000 Jews were forced to relocate to these zones.

+In the following months, more Jews were resettled to Nowy Sącz from the General Government and territories of Poland annexed by Nazi Germany, forced by the SS to subsist on little to nothing in extremely overcrowded conditions.
 Often 20 people were assigned to one room.
-The Ghetto was entirely dependent on the German authorities for food.
+The ghetto was entirely dependent on the German authorities for food.
 Starvation rations were introduced.
-In the fall of 1941, some 30 Jews where caught and executed following failed escape attempt across the border to the Soviet occupied eastern part of Poland.
+In the fall of 1941, some 30 Jews were caught and executed following a failed escape attempt across the border to the Soviet-occupied eastern part of Poland.
 The total number of Jews in the ghetto grew to 18,000.